top of page

 Mount Toubkal, Morocco

-New for 2025, we are starting off our International adventures with every keen hikers first 4000m bucket list peak...Mount Toubkal, standing at 4167m it is Morocco & North Africa's highest mountain.
+Now into our 3rd year we are setting off on our International adventures again with every keen hikers first 4000m bucket list peak...Mount Toubkal, standing at 4167m it is Morocco & North Africa's highest mountain.
 A fantastic entry into the world of high altitude hiking, Toubkal is within reach for anyone with a good level of fitness and a positive mindset to complete the trek.
-This 5 day trip will take place from 10th to 15th September.
+This 5 day trip will take place from 13th to 17th September 2026.

 Imlil.jpg